oac-tree/oac-tree/doc/plugincreation.rst

 .. contents::
    :local:

+Plugins allow users to extend the functionality of the Sequencer by providing new instructions or variables.
+This documentation provides a step-by-step guide on how to create a plugin and integrate it into the Sequencer.
 Creating a plugin to access another library in sequencer is simple when following a structured aproach: first, implement instruction/variable interface; then register the instruction/variable; and finally deploy the plugin in the plugin folder.

 Implementation